-The lower mass limit ensures that the K_s -band magnitude limit of the LEGA-C survey does not introduce a strong bias against red galaxies at the lower-mass end.
-Furthermore, we also apply corrections to bring the sample to a roughly masscomplete sample as detailed in Straatman et al. (2018).
-Each LEGA-C galaxy has a specific correction factor assigned to it based on how complete it is compared to the parent mass-complete sample (see also Figure 1).
-These corrections are relatively small (factors ~2-3) above $\approx 10^{10.5} M{\odot}$, but they become significantly larger for lower masses close to $\sim 10^{10} M{\odot}$.
+as detailed in Straatman et al. (2018).
+Each LEGA-C galaxy has a specific correction factor assigned to it based on how complete it is compared to the parent mass complete sample (see also Figure 1).
+These corrections are relatively small (factors $\sim 2-3$ ) above $\approx 10^{10.5}\,\mathrm{M}{\odot}$ , but they become significantly larger for lower masses close to $\sim 10^{10}\,\mathrm{M}{\odot}$ .

 2.3.
-Cosmic Web, Centrals, Satellites and Isolated LEGA-C Galaxies
+Cosmic web, centrals, satellites and isolated LEGA-C galaxies

-In addition to allocating a local overdensity value to each galaxy (see Section 2.2), we also assign our LEGA-C galaxies to different components of the cosmic web (Table 2).
-The assignment is done depending on whether they are likely to reside in field, filaments, or groups/clusters (based on the geometry of the cosmic web at the 3D position of each galaxy), together with determining whether they are centrals, satellites, or isolated galaxies.
-In order to do this, we explore the public cosmic web catalog provided by Darvish et al. (2017), and we refer readers to that study for further details.
-Briefly, the density field is constructed with a mass-complete sample in the COSMOS field up to $z \sim 1.2$, thus covering our full LEGA-C sample.
+In addition to allocating a local over-density value to each galaxy (see Section 2.2), we also assign our LEGA-C galaxies to different components of the cosmic web (Table 2).
+The assignment is done depending on whether they are likely to reside in field, filaments or groups/clusters (based on the geometry of the cosmic web at the 3D position of each galaxy), together with determining whether they are centrals, satellites or isolated galaxies.
+In order to do this, we explore the public cosmic web catalogue provided by Darvish et al. (2017), and we refer readers to that study for further details.
+Briefly, the density field is constructed with a masscomplete sample in the COSMOS field up to $z \sim 1.2$ , thus covering our full LEGA-C sample.
 Weighted adaptive kernel smoothing is used, with a global smoothing of 0.5 Mpc, the typical virial radius for X-ray groups and clusters in the COSMOS field.
 The 2D version of the Multi-Scale Morphology Filter algorithm (see Darvish et al. 2014) is used to compute a filament and cluster signal (between 0 and 1) depending on the resemblance of the density field in the position of a galaxy to either a filament (linear geometry) or a cluster (spherical geometry/distribution).
 These are used to assign galaxies to their position in the cosmic web, as fully detailed in Darvish et al. (2017).
-In addition, we also explore the group catalog and the classification of each LEGA-C galaxy provided by Darvish et al. (2017) to assign each LEGA-C galaxy as a central, satellite, or isolated galaxy.
-Note that at the median redshift of LEGA-C, $z \approx 0.85$, a satellite may have properties very similar to a central, as they have not had time to be a satellite for long, unlike in the local universe, where typically satellites have been satellites for more than 1 Gyr.
+In addition, we also explore the group catalogue and the classification of each LEGA-C galaxy provided by Darvish et al. (2017) to assign each LEGA-C galaxy as a central, satellite or isolated galaxy.
+Note that at the median redshift of LEGA-C, $z \approx 0.85$ , a satellite may have properties very similar to a central as they have not had time to be a satellite for long, unlike in the local Universe, where typically satellites have been satellites for more than 1 Gyr.
 Table 2 provides an overview of the number of sources in each component of the cosmic web, and also the number that are classified as centrals, satellites and isolated galaxies.
 We will use these classifications in order to further explore trends with local density and stellar mass.

 2.4.
-The Relation between Stellar Mass and Environment
+The relation between stellar mass and environment